 Therefore, younger professionals in my business, whether male or female, are best served by dressing well but inconspicuously.
 Convey an image with your dress that is sober, reliable, and—dare I say it—nondescript.
 The impression you want to project is one of a competent, intelligent professional who lives but to serve the client’s every need, not some über-hot sex bomb whom everyone wants to fuck.
 (This is even more important on an investment bank trading floor, where the generally stratospheric level of testosterone and even greater scarcity of women makes it questionable whether a burka would be nondescript enough.)

 Once you rise in the ranks and attain a position of power, however, you can play much more loosely with these rules.
-Women Managing Directors can wear flashy Chanel suits, short skirts, and high heels if they want.
+Female Managing Directors can wear flashy Chanel suits, short skirts, and high heels if they want.
 Men can make themselves ridiculous with loud patterned shirts, bow ties, and braces.
 Why?
 Because they have attained a position of power.
-When you have power, you can dress much flashier, because your dress becomes a marker of your power.
-The message you convey is: "Yeah, that's right.
-I can dress however I like, because I'm a Big Swinging Dick.
-Fuck you."
+When you have power, your dress can be much flashier, because your dress is a marker of your power.
+The message you convey is: “Yeah, that’s right.
+I can dress however I like, because I’m a Big Swinging Dick.
+Fuck you.”
 The flashiness, the outrageousness, the sexiness do not disappear, but they become servants to the bigger message of power.
 Of course the sad fact, at least for most female investment bankers, is that few achieve this license to adorn themselves until they are no longer young.

 I never said the rules were fair.

 So, pace the Wall Street Journal, I suggest that young ladies who aspire to career success in investment banking eschew skirts and shorts that are too short, unless your idea of success is landing an investment banker husband.
 Just remember the observation offered not so long ago by the mordant Ms Parker, a woman who knew what it was like to try to make a mark in a man’s world: